Lenny Kravitz: Early life

 In 1974, at the age of 10, Kravitz relocated to Los Angeles with his parents when his mother landed her role on The Jeffersons.
 At his mother's urging, he joined the California Boys Choir for three years, where he performed a classical repertoire, and sang with the Metropolitan Opera.
 He took part in Mahler's Third Symphony at the Hollywood Bowl.
 It was in Los Angeles that Kravitz was introduced to rock music, listening to the Beatles, the Rolling Stones, Led Zeppelin, Jimi Hendrix, the Grateful Dead, Aerosmith, Black Sabbath, Creedence Clearwater Revival, Kiss, Pink Floyd, and the Who, and he said he was "attracted to the cool style, the girls, the rock 'n' roll lifestyle."
 During his junior high school years, he was also introduced to marijuana; he has stated that he was a "pothead" during his youth.
 His other musical influences at the time included Fela Kuti, Bill Withers, Marvin Gaye, Pharoah Sanders, and Miles Davis.
 Later influences came in the form of John Lennon and Bob Marley.
 Kravitz attended Beverly Hills High School, where he was classmates with Maria McKee, Nicolas Cage, and Slash.
 He taught himself to play piano and bass and made friends with Zoro, who would later become his long-time collaborator.
-His parents divorced in 1985, which had a profound impact on him.
+His parents divorced in 1985.

-Kravitz is the honorary nephew of Diahann Carroll, whom he called Aunt D, and actress Cicely Tyson was his godmother.